private dining rooms london

 scotts mayfair private dining

 Another Richard Caring classic, Scott’s on Mount Street is one of London’s landmark restaurants.
 Opening at this location in the late 1960s, it is rumoured to spend £45,000 on fresh fish each week but – as anyone who has eaten here can attest – it’s well worth the expense.
-One of two private dining spaces at the restaurant and discreetly tucked away behind the main restaurant, the mirror-panelled Platinum Arowana room is adorned with works of art by Renoir, Miró and Chagall and is named for the world’s rarest fish.
+One of three private dining spaces and discreetly tucked away behind the main restaurant, the mirror-panelled Renoir room is, unsurprisingly, adorned with works of art by Renoir, Miró and Chagall.
 A special menu, only available to guests dining in the room, highlights the restaurant’s market-fresh specialty seafood.

-The Platinum Arowana room sits up to eight guestsscotts-restaurant.com
+The Renoir room sits up to eight guestsscotts-restaurant.com

 The Millicent Fawcett Room at Sketch Mayfair